- #1: BRIGHTEN YOUR SMILE

 Your nails are an indicator of your overall cleanliness that people notice right away.
 Not only do unkempt nails suggest that you’re not clean in – ahem – other areas, but they are a legitimate health concern.
 A recent study found that long nails carry harmful bacteria and yeast that can cause pneumonia and urinary tract infections.
 Trimming your nails regularly and washing your hands will go a long way in giving you an aura of cleanliness.

 Tobacco use causes bad breath, stained teeth, and shrinking gums—a buzzkill for any potential date.
 As if that’s not bad enough, smoking and chewing tobacco also increases your risk of developing oral and lung cancer.
 Maybe that’s why 58 percent of singles said they would absolutely not date a smoker.
-Quitting tobacco will make you a more attractive candidate for dating and increase long term relationship potential.
+Quitting will make you a more attractive candidate for dating and increase long term relationship potential.

 Avoid junk food to look slimmer and decrease gas.
 Junk food is packed with gas-inducing ingredients like processed carbs, salt, and sugar.
 Instead, fill up on foods that de-bloat like an egg-white omelet, grapes, and Greek yogurt.